ShadeForge/TreeTerrain/README.md

 - A -> ABA
 - B -> CAC

+The last thing a L-System needs is a iteration-count which means how often it iterate over the sequence.
+In this example it is two iterations.
+The first iteration would be "ABA" since the grammatic replaces "A" to "ABA".
-The first iteration would be "ABA" and the second would be "ABACACABA".
+On the second iteration would the first and last letter replaced with "ABA" and the second letter with "CAC" which results in "ABACACABA".
 It is now possible to do this a unlimited amount of iterations which would result into a really long sequence.

 ## L-System-turtle